Ten Alps

 Ten Alps Communicate manages a digital cross-platform portfolio which includes major programmes such as Transport for London's Children's Traffic Club, and educational websites, apps and channels for Siemens, Nationwide, BMW, AstraZeneca, and other major organisations.

 Ten Alps Publishing is structured around specialised business-to-business audiences with a focus on finance, small businesses, health, pharmaceuticals, logistics and farming niches.

 History

-Ten Alps was founded in 1999 by Alex Connock, Bob Geldof and Des Shaw.
-For £1 they bought Planet 24 Radio, a subsidiary of Geldof’s previous TV production company Planet 24, producer of The Big Breakfast and The Word, when Planet 24 TV was sold to ITV subsidiary Carlton TV.
+Zinc Media was founded in 1999 as Ten Alps by Alex Connock, Bob Geldof and Des Shaw.
+For £1 they bought Planet 24 Radio, a subsidiary of Geldof's previous TV production company Planet 24, producer of The Big Breakfast and The Word, when Planet 24 TV was sold to ITV subsidiary Carlton TV.
 The name Ten Alps derives from Planet, spelt backwards.
 The first production was award-winning current affairs radio programme Sunday Service for BBC Radio 5 Live.
 Ten Alps listed on the AIM in 2001.

+On 17 June 2015, Ten Alps completed its major recapitalisation and had brought London-based factual television production company Reef Television to expand its factual production business, giving Ten Alps another production company with Reed Television became a subsidiary of the former group as Reef Television founder & chief executive Richard Farmbrough continued leading the London-based factual production company and became Ten Alps' new commercial director whilst Ten Alps' creative director Fiona Stourton retained her position of the group's television operations.
+Ten Alps' co-founder & musician Bob Geldof stepping down as board of the TV & media production group Ten Alps following the production group's major restructuring alongside Timothy Hoare with the group's president & CEO Peter Bertram remained as CEO of the production group as Entertaineur Jonathan Goodwin and former Channel 4 chairman Luke Johnson joined Ten Alps as non-executive directors however Bob Geldof retained a shareholder in the production group.

+On 29 February 2016 following Ten Alps' major restructure of its leader board and the acquisition of Reef Television one year prior in 2015, Ten Alps had been rebranded themselves to Zinc Media with its portfolio of its production companies including Blakeway Productions and Brook Lapping retained its names and adapted Zinc Media's rebranding as Zinc Media launched its new website which became effective.

+On October 25 2017 following the rebranding of Ten Alps to Zinc Media a year prior, Zinc Media acquired Scottish & Northern Irish indie production company Tern TV to expand Zinc Media's factual production operations, giving Zinc Media its own Scottish & Northern Irish production outfit and its entry into the Scotland and Northern Ireland markets as Tern TV became a subaidary of Zinc Media.